-“In my dreams I'm dying all the time, As I wake it’s kaleidoscopic mind.”
+“In my dreams, I'm dying all the time, As I wake its kaleidoscopic mind.”

-This is the lyrical phrase that begins the song titled 'Porcelain' released in 1999 by electronica producer, Moby.
+This lyrical phrase begins the song titled 'Porcelain' released in 1999 by electronica producer, Moby.
 The track, which appeared on the album Play, could be called an unfinished symphony of sorts after it almost didn’t make the cut for the album.
 Now, Porcelain has decidedly become the title of Moby’s latest production, this time in a textual format, a memoir.

-A dream that somehow wanted his soul to be in New York faute-de-mieux.
-He was fueled by his drive and passion for music, with high hopes of becoming a respected nightclub DJ.
-From kismet to reality, when mix-tapes were the norm, he landed his first gig at Club Mars.
+A dream that somehow wanted his soul to be in New York faute-de-mieux, he was fueled by his drive and passion for music, with high hopes of becoming a respected nightclub DJ.
+From Kismet to reality, when mix-tapes were the norm, he landed his first gig at Club Mars.